 Rolling annual number of visitors to libraries operated by or on behalf of Shropshire Council.

-Q2 visits are significantly down as many libraries were still closed during July, and through August and September physical visits have remained low.
+Q3 visits are significantly down as many libraries were closed during lockdowns and physical visits have remained low.
 Various reasons including reluctance of older/vulnerable library customers to go out, reduced library services in branch, greater focus on digital services, no events or activities in libraries.
 Volunteer hours are also very low as we’re only using volunteers at a very reduced level in line with current risk assessments.

 Overall visitor numbers to libraries are slowly declining and follows a long term decline which has been experienced by library authorities across the country.
 Key challenges to libraries has been the change of reading habits with easy access to electronic reading devices, reduced demand for reference services with easy access to information and news services via search engines.